Enclavely/tailor/readme.txt

 = Want to help? =

 - Contribute to the [WordPress Translation project](https://translate.wordpress.org/projects/wp-plugins/tailor).
-- Provide your feedback and suggestions through [Facebook](https://www.facebook.com/tailorwp/), [Twitter](https://twitter.com/tailorwp) or the [Forum](https://support.gettailor.com/hc/en-us/community/topics).
+- Provide your feedback and suggestions through [Facebook](https://www.facebook.com/tailorwp/) or [Twitter](https://twitter.com/tailorwp).
 - Get involved in the [GitHub project](https://github.com/andrew-worsfold/tailor).
 - If you like the plugin, please [submit a review](https://wordpress.org/support/view/plugin-reviews/tailor?rate=5#postform).